-Mexico has stopped accepting Central American families “expelled” by U.S. along the border
+Mexico has stopped accepting Central American families ‘expelled’ by U.S. along the border

 One U.S. official working to address the situation said the Biden administration is working with Mexico to increase shelter capacity for families south of the border, while coordinating the release of families through U.S. Immigration and Customs Enforcement (ICE), which has better testing capacity and the ability to more carefully track families making asylum claims and seeking humanitarian protections.

-Sister Norma Pimentel, the executive director of Catholic Charities of the Rio Grande Valley, said she met with senior border patrol officials last week, who told her to expect a surge in migrant families who would be released upon entering the United States.
+Sister Norma Pimentel, the executive director of Catholic Charities of the Rio Grande Valley, said she met last week with senior Border Patrol officials, who told her to expect a surge in migrant families who would be released upon entering the United States.
 Since then, she has received 50 to 80 people a day.

-“We got 100 people the first time and since then it’s been group after group after group,” she said.
+“We got 100 people the first time, and since then it’s been group after group after group,” she said.

 Sometimes the families come in crowded buses from as far as 50 miles away, at all hours of the day and into the night.
-Pimentel and her staff provide food, hygiene products and in some cases COVID tests to the migrants before they take Greyhound buses to different parts of the United States.
+Pimentel and her staff provide food, hygiene products and in some cases coronavirus tests to the migrants before they take Greyhound buses to different parts of the United States.

 “I’m glad that after years they are able to be processed in the United States because it’s not safe for them in Mexico,” she said.